ECO-SPAN® Safe Rooms

 In areas where a high-wind event is a possibility, a concrete structure such as the ECO-SPAN® storm shelter can be a life-saver.
 These structures may be installed above or below grade and on the interior or exterior of a building.

-This post is based in part on a recent article in the National Precast Concrete Association’s (NPCA) Precast Solutions Magazine, Fall, 2013 edition titled “Precast Concrete’s Resistance to High-Velocity Projectiles” by Evan Gurley.
+This post is based in part on a recent article in the National Precast Concrete Association’s (NPCA) Precast Solutions Magazine, Fall, 2013 edition titled “Precast Concrete’s Resistance to High-Velocity Projectiles.”
+Contact us today for details on adding an ECO-SPAN® safe room to your property.